 Maine inmate records include:

-• Names and aliases
+- Names and aliases

-• Date of birth
+- Date of birth

-• Height and weight
+- Height and weight

-• Booking photo
+- Booking photo

-• Location
+- Location

-• Sentencing
+- Sentencing

-• Department of Corrections ID
+- Department of Corrections ID

-How Do I Find Someone Arrested in Maine?
-Or a Jail Inmate’s Records?
+How To Find Someone Arrested in Maine

 Searchers can find recent arrests, inmate release dates, how to visit an inmate, or even how to send money to inmates.
 Each county or city has its own way of accessing inmate details or how to get jail paperwork, and searchers must visit their official websites.

-For city jails like Ashlands, they display their inmate records on their website.
+For city jails like Ashland’s, they display their inmate records on their website.

-A Guide to Find Federal or State Prisoners in Maine
+Finding Federal or State Prisoners in Maine

 The DOC allows the public to search for inmates through its Adult prisoner and probationer search service for Maine state prisons.
 If searchers want more information, they are required to fill out the adult inmate search form.14